 The second part of the certificate lists the equipment that has been checked, broken down by room or area.

 - All equipment is given a reference number.
 At Hawkesworth, this reference number is on each individual label too for easy identification

 - The test date for each piece of equipment is listed, alongside a retest date (usually 12 months)

 - The name of the engineer who tested each piece of equipment will be supplied

 - The report will list which equipment has passed inspection and what has failed inspection.

-A lot of our customers find this useful as they can use it to train their staff how to look out for dangerous equipment in the future!
+Many customers find the photos useful as they can use them to train their staff how to look out for dangerous equipment in the future!